smartsupp/php-auth-client/README.md

 - `InvalidCredential` - email exists, bad password is incorrect.
 - `LoginFailure` - something is bad with login.

+## Requirements
+For backward compatibility with multiple plugins library supports PHP starting from version 5.3.
+It is highly possibly the constraint will change to 5.6+ in near future.

 ## Copyright

 Copyright (c) 2016 Smartsupp.com, s.r.o.